Stephanie Tam

 Stephanie is available for

-At the moment, I'm primarily available for audio consulting and editing, and especially interested in working on new fiction/narrative, diverse voices, and popular science podcasts.
-However, I'm curious about most things and always open to new opportunities, so please reach out if you have special collaboration in mind!Primarily: Consulting, Editing, Research
+At the moment, I'm available for consulting and editing, and especially interested in working on new fiction/narrative, diverse voices, and popular science podcasts.
+I love reporting and exploring hosting/presenting roles.
+Honestly, I'm curious about most things and always open to new opportunities, so please reach out if you have special collaboration in mind!Primarily: Consulting, Editing, Reporting, Research

 - Editing